phetsims/calculus-grapher/doc/model.md

 the last change done to the function.
 The Eraser button resets the function f(x) to its initial state (which is typically y=0).

 Below the control panel is a "Reference Line" checkbox, indicated by a vertical line.
 When checked, the Reference Line will appear on the graphs.
-The reference line spans all the graph and the x-position of the reference line is controlled by the user.
+The reference line spans all the graphs and the x-position of the reference line is controlled by the user.

-Zoom buttons are available on the left hand side of the derivative and integral graphs.
+Zoom buttons are available on the left-hand side of the derivative and integral graphs.
 It allows the user to upscale or downscale the y-axis.

-Also below the control panel is a Grid checkbox.
+Also, below the control panel is a Grid checkbox.
 When checked, each graph will contain independent internal gridlines.
+The
-The gridlines will scale accordingly to the zoom level.
+gridlines will scale accordingly to the zoom level.

 Settings can be found in the _Simulation_ tab of the _Preference_ dialog.
 The five settings are: